Codex Tischendorfianus III: Description

 diaeresis, there is no interrogative sign.
 The errors of iotacism are rare, it has iota adscriptum.

 All errors are infrequent and it has good grammar.

 It has the ornamented headpieces before each Gospel and the decorated initial letters.

-Before Gospel of Luke it contains subscription to Mark.

 The nomina sacra are written in an abbreviated way; all abbreviations are written in a usual way.
 In the end of each Gospel stands the Jerusalem Colophon.

 The text is divided according to the κεφαλαια (chapters), whose numbers are given at the left margin of the text, and their τιτλοι (titles) at the top of the pages.
 The lists of the κεφαλαια are placed before each Gospel.
 There is also a division according to the smaller Ammonian Sections, with a references to the Eusebian Canons (in red).

 It contains lectionary markings in the margin; thus the manuscript could be useful for Church reading.
 The marginal apparatus (marginal equipment) of the codex is full, indicating two systems of text division and lectionary directions.

 It has also occasional scholia in uncials at the margin, with some critical notes.

 Before Gospel of Luke stands a subscription to the Gospel of Mark.

 It has Jerusalem colophon at the end of each Gospel.
 At the end of Matthew we read: